 The story behind our food

-Since the very beginning, at the very first Zankou Chicken in Beirut Lebanon, we have been committed to excellence, never straying from our pledge to tradition and quality.
+Since the very beginning, at the very first Zankou Chicken in Beirut, Lebanon, we have been committed to excellence, never straying from our pledge to tradition and quality.
 We don’t take any shortcuts, relying exclusively on the highest quality product, precision, thorough training, and a meticulous attention to detail.
-We carry only the most superior products; foods like premium chicken delivered fresh daily and USDA choice beef, all raised in American farms, carved individually at each location before being marinated or seasoned.
+We carry only the most superior products; foods like premium chicken and high-grade slices of beef, carved individually at each location before being marinated or seasoned.

 It is our undying passion for quality and desire to make food cooked simply and deliciously that make us a restaurant unlike any other.
 Learn more about what makes our food special…